If you are thinking of homeschooling or just making the jump, I want you to know that you can do it, but be willing to give it a little bit of time.

 When I am teaching my kids I remind them that they need to pay attention and not wonder with their minds and also to stay on task.
 Sometimes I have sent them to do assignments and I am waiting, but they won’t go do them.
 They have learned over time that it’s a great time commitment for me to teach them so they need to be appreciative of my time.

-Teach them the importance of time and to use their time wisely.
+Teach them the importance of time.
+To use their time wisely.
 If they don’t do it now they’ll have to do it later and you won’t be there at that point.
 You can’t wait all day if they chose not to work during the times you allotted to work with them.

-14. These lessons are probably more precious than half the things they are learning right now which they will forget.
-Do you remember all your kids math?
+These lessons are probably more precious than half the things they are learning right now which they will forget.
+After all, do you remember all your math lessons your learned as a child?